JanssenProject/jans/demos/cedarling-js-examples/README.md

 ## Requirements

-- Node.js 20.19 or newer and npm 10 or newer
+- Node.js 20.19 or newer and npm 10 or newer for the web examples
+- Node.js 22.15 or newer for the Electron example
 - Bun, Deno, or Wrangler only for the selected Hono runtime
 - Chromium only for the Next.js Playwright suite